0xsequence/wallet-contracts-v3/docs/CHAINED.md

                                                                  ╚═══════════╝
 ```

+### No nested chained signatures

+Each hop in the chain must be a regular (non-chained) signature payload.
+Nesting chained signatures is rejected by the contracts (`BaseSig.ChainedSignatureNestedInChainedSignature`), so every link in the chain can only delegate to a single next configuration.

 ### Checkpoint

 Each wallet configuration defines a checkpoint, checkpoints define a strict order in which these configurations can be used **in the context of a chained signature**, this acts as a form of replay protection that blocks the usage of a previous section of the state channel **in case the state channel ever repeats configurations**.